hongjianlin1989/TinyMeet/README.md

 ## CI / Fastlane setup

-This project includes a minimal Fastlane + CircleCI setup for running iOS unit tests on the `TinyMeet` scheme.
+This project includes a lightweight Fastlane + CircleCI setup for validating the `TinyMeet` Xcode project in CI.

-### Files added
+### Files used by CI
 - `.circleci/config.yml`
+- `.swiftlint.yml`
 - `Gemfile`
 - `fastlane/Appfile`
 - `fastlane/Fastfile`